Clinic Course for Students Enrolling in the 2015-16 Academic Year

 The weekly seminar emphasizes student participation and covers a broad spectrum of issues confronting appellate litigators, such as brief writing, the nuances of oral argument, appellate jurisdiction and procedure, standards of review, and the meaning of professional responsibility in the appellate context.
 Case assignments generally are completed by the end of classes in April, although some work during exams may be necessary.
 In that event, steps are taken to ensure that students have adequate time to complete these assignments and prepare for their exams.
 Students are also cautioned that work on cases may be necessary during holidays or breaks.
 We attempt to work around exam and break schedules, but this is not always possible.

-Students are also expected to attend at least three Supreme Court Institute moot courts during the year.
+Students are also expected to attend at least two Supreme Court Institute moot courts during the year.
 These moot courts provide an excellent opportunity to watch lawyers working on the preparation for oral argument before the highest court in the land and then have the opportunity to see how well the lawyers were able to anticipate the questions posed at the actual argument.
 Students meet with Professor Goldblatt after the moot court and the real argument have taken place to discuss the experience.

 Overall, you can anticipate a time commitment of roughly sixteen hours per week.
 That number indicates how total hours worked would average out at the end of the school year.
 The time actually devoted to the Program will be concentrated around the time of writing assignments and oral arguments.
 When briefs are due, substantially more than sixteen hours per week should be expected.
 Fewer than sixteen hours is the norm when briefs are not due.
 It is relatively easy to plan around these assignments because you will know about them well in advance.